matthias-reis/carda-gatsby/content/articles/2022/10/misty-memories-1.md

 ## Music for the dreamy seasons

-For me, the album could become the soundtrack for the cold season – incredible ambient/drone sound made for writing, meditating, dreaming and relaxing.
+For me, "Misty Memories" could become the soundtrack for the cold season – incredible ambient/drone sound made for writing, meditating, dreaming and relaxing.
 So please give it a listen.
 It's worth it.

-"Misty Memories" was released on Zakè's label Past Inside the Present.
+Kévin and Damien released their album on Zakè's label Past Inside the Present.
 [You can read my interview with Kévin Sery here](/2020/04/from-overseas-interview-en).
 Moreover, [you can find out more about Zakè's current album here](/2022/05/zake-sound-space-variations-en/).

 If you're quick, you can still get your Limited 160 g LP Edition in Transparent Sepia Iron Transparent Sepia (preferably via Juno Records).
 "Misty Memories" is, of course, also available on all music streaming platforms (from Friday, October 7, 2022).